 The mission of the Polk State College Creative Writing Club (CWC) is to provide students and employees of the college with a non-judgmental writer’s workshop environment where they receive support and constructive critique from fellow writers.
-In addition, the club serves as a supplement to English and literature classes, helping improve students’ writing skills and raising the literary awareness of the college.
+In addition, the club serves as a supplement to English composition and literature classes, helping students’ writing skills and increasing the literary awareness of the college.

-The CWC meets every Thursday from 3 to 4 p.m. on Lakeland campus in LAC 1259, starting the first week of classes and continuing for 12 weeks, not including the Thursday before spring break.
+The CWC meets Thursdays from noon to 1:15 p.m. on the Lakeland campus in LAC-1258 (unless otherwise noted), starting the first week of classes and continuing for 12 weeks, not including the Thursday before spring break.

 The CWC has different presentations each week.
-Some speakers present on the nuts and bolts of writing, ultimately leading the club members and guests in a mini-writing session.
+Some speakers present how to write, ultimately leading club members and guests in mini-writing sessions.
 Others are successful authors who share tips on publishing and their enthusiasm for writing.
-The CWC has enjoyed guest presentations by Fred Koehler, children’s book author, Donna Kelly, local reporter turned novelist, and Vincent Scarsella, former lawyer and Polk State adjunct professor turned best-selling crime novelist.
+The CWC has enjoyed guest presentations by Fred Koehler (children’s book author), Donna Kelly (local reporter turned novelist), and Vincent Scarsella (former New York State lawyer and former Polk State adjunct professor turned best-selling crime novelist).

-Students and writers explore a broad gamut of writing-related topics potentially useful to writers; for example, we’ve had speakers presenting on: writing about racial equality, using Jung’s archetypes, Tarot cards as inspiration, Laughter Yoga as pre-writing, and works of art as writing prompts (ekphrastic poetry).
+Attendees explore a gamut of writing-related topics potentially useful to writers; for example, the CWC has had speakers present on writing about racial equality, on using Jung’s archetypes, on using tarot cards as inspiration, on using Laughter Yoga as pre-writing, and on using works of art as writing prompts (ekphrastic poetry).
 Presenters are local community members, PSC faculty and staff, and visiting writers from North America.

 Writing Contests and Events